imvinayak32/namaste-js-notes/notes/season-1/lecture-18.md

 // x is a callback function
 ```

-Let's try to understand how we should approach solution in interview.
+## Let's try to understand how we should approach solution in interview.
+> Using few concepts of "Functional Programming"
+>
+> Think logic in terms of functions and use generic type functions as well.
-I have an array of radius and I have to calculate area using these radius and store in an array.
+1. I have an array of radius and I have to calculate area using these radius and store in an array.

-First Approach:
 ```js
 const radius = [1, 2, 3, 4];
 const calculateArea = function(radius) {